 The baseline also established the challenge’s basic mental model: a respectable small transformer can be competitive, but only if its export path survives the roundtrip cleanly.

-Phase 1: the field quickly shifted from “small dense model” to “bytes-aware model”
+Phase 1: the field shifted from “small dense model” to “bytes-aware model”

 Once the rules were taken seriously, the center of gravity moved away from plain dense scaling and toward techniques like: